 What Our Ratings Mean

-On Tom's Guide, all products are rated on a scale of 1 to 10, where higher is better.
+On Tom's Guide, all products are rated on a scale of 1 to 5, where higher is better.
 Products may also receive an Editors’ Choice award, which marks them as best-in-class.
-The ratings are as follows; anything rated 4 or below is not recommended:
+The ratings are as follows; anything rated 2 or below is not recommended:

 5 stars = Practically perfect

-8 = Totally worth it
+4 stars = Totally worth it

-6 = Worth considering
+3 stars = Worth considering

-5 = Meh
+2.5 stars = Meh

-4 = Not worth the money
+2 stars = Not worth the money

-1 = Laughably bad
+1 stars = Laughably bad

 Best Picks and Use-Case Recommendations

 Our Best Picks lists don't just name our top overall picks, but also make specific, tailored recommendations for different scenarios.
-For example, we pick TVs in different sizes and price ranges, and look at drones both for beginners and fliers who want high-quality aerial photography.
+For example, we pick the best TVs in different sizes and price ranges, and look at the best drones both for beginners and fliers who want high-quality aerial photography.
 Ultimately, we judge products based on what they're trying to accomplish as well as how well they reach their target audience, thus giving shoppers a complete picture of not only whether a product is good or great but whether it's good or great for them.